 MTV Video Music Awards

 The MTV Video Music Awards, an annual ceremony that has moved from city to city and fluctuated in the ratings since 1984, continues to be one of the most-talked-about music events in the U.S. In addition to a raucous show, the V.M.A.s also see a host of related parties from brands like Esquire, Cash Money Records, and Perez Hilton.
-The 2013 event took place in New York on August 25; here's our archive of MTV Video Music Awards coverage.
+The 2014 event is slated to take place in Los Angeles on August 24; here's our archive of MTV Video Music Awards coverage.

 VIDEO MUSIC AWARDS TAKE OVER BROOKLYN: MTV's Video Music Awards took place in Brooklyn's Barclays Center—and featured plenty of star power with Justin Timberlake and a reunion of 'NSync, a kinky duet between Miley Cyrus and Robin Thicke, and an opening number from Lady Gaga—but producers introduced a venue change for the closing performance: Katy Perry singing in a boxing ring set up at the foot of the Brooklyn Bridge.
 The New York Post: http://bit.ly/19TQo1F